-An individual who has some additional funds has two straight choices – save money or consume it.
-It is completely a personal choice but to a great extent, it is impacted by the culture of a society.
-For example, Japanese people are more bent towards saving compared to the US.
-Another important factor that determines the utility of capital is the interest rate or returns available to their funds.
-Naturally higher returns would enforce higher savings.
+An individual with some additional funds has two straight choices – save money or consume it.
+It is completely a personal choice, but to a great extent, the culture of society impacts it.
+For example, Japanese people are more bent on saving than the US.
+Another important factor determining the utility of capital is the interest rate or returns available to their funds.
+Naturally, higher returns would enforce higher savings.

-‘High-risk high-return’ principle works here too.
-If the venture where investment is required has a high level of risk, the return required by the investor would also be very high to compensate the risk.
+The “High-risk, high-return” principle works here too.
+If the venture where investment is required has a high level of risk, the return required by the investor would also be very high to compensate for the risk.
 On the other hand, the businessman taking up the venture may not opt for a too high cost of capital because it may put the viability of the overall project at stake.
-So, this is how risk plays a key role deciding the capital transactions in the market.
+So, this is how risk plays a key role in deciding the capital transactions in the market.

 All capital providers try to invest in a manner that maximizes returns.
-The lower benchmark for investing has always been the inflation.
-At the minimum, an investment should beat the inflation and there should be some real income.
+The lower benchmark for investing has always been inflation.
+At the minimum, an investment should beat inflation, and there should be some real income.
 Real income is nothing but the actual return less inflation.
-In simple words, you invested money which could buy you a particular basket of things a year ago.
-After a year when your investment is matured and you receive money, you would at least expect that money should be able to buy that same basket of things.
-If the matured money falls short of buying you the same basket, you have diminished the value of your money in last one year.
+In simple words, you invested money that could buy you a particular basket of things a year ago.
+After a year, when your investment is matured, and you receive money, you would at least expect that money should be able to buy that same basket of things.
+If the matured money falls short of buying you the same basket, you have diminished the value of your money in the last year.
 If the money is more than just buying that basket, you have earned real income on your investment.

 Economic and Other Factors Affecting Cost of Capital

 Federal Reserve Policy